shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 This tutorial covers building a simplified, yet typical, pipeline for animation or visual effects production.
 By following this tutorial you will build a pipeline that provides all of the pieces necessary to push Assets from modeling through look development, and then into and through a production scene.

-Much of the workflows covered in this pipeline work out-of-the-box with Shotgun's built-in integrations.
+Much of the workflows covered in this pipeline work out-of-the-box with {% include product %}'s built-in integrations.
 For the portions of the pipeline where studios are more often building custom solutions the tutorial will walk you through the process of customizing the artists workflow using the Toolkit platform.

 Here is a high level view of the pipeline you will build in this tutorial: